PaNOSC-ViNYL/libpyvinyl/README.md

 shows how to run the simulation, store the results in a `hdf5` file, snapshot the simulation and reload the simulation into memory.

+## Problem statement
+Simulating physical processes is a widespread method to investigate *in-silico* complex systems that are inaccessible to analytical methods.
+The "Virtual Neutron and x-raY Laboratory" (ViNYL) is an attempt to represent essential elements of neutron or x--ray photon beamline experiments through software that simulates the radiation passing from the source through beamlines, interacting with a sample and finally being registered in a detection device.
+In some cases, multipe simulations have be chained in a simulation pipeline, where each segment of the experiment is represented by a different piece of software.
+Driving such a complex simulation can be an enormous task due to the vast differences with respect to parameter names, unit conventions, configuration syntax, i.e. the user interface.

+The python package `libpyvinyl` provides a way to harmonizes the user interfaces of such simulation codes.
+It is an object oriented library; its classes define the user interface to simulation codes, simulation parameters, and simulation data.

+For a given simulation code, e.g. propagation of neutron or photon beams through a beamline, a new class would have to be defined that derives from the `libpyvinyl` classes and implements the methods meant to configure a simulation, launch the simulation code, and retrieve the output data.
+Since the interplay between parametrization, execution, and IO is already taken care of at the level of `libpyvinyl`'s base classes, the effort to define a specialized interface for a new simulation code is rather minimal.
+This structure allows integrating simulation codes into simulation pipelines in the above sense.

+## Overview of base classes

+### BaseCalculator
+### CalculatorParameters
+### Parameter
+### BaseData
+### BaseFormat
+### Instrument

+## Example
+The subdirectory *test/integration/plusminus* contains a python package that illustrates how a specialized calculator (simulation interface class) can be defined by deriving from the appropriate `libpyvinyl` base classes.

+## Real world projects
+TODO

 ## Installation

 We recommend installation in a virtual environment, either `conda` or `pyenv`.